-As new technologies are implemented that make driving at higher speeds safer, it’s possible that the speed limit in some regions will be increased.
+As new technologies are implemented that make driving at higher speeds safer and to enforce proper traffic safety, it’s possible that the speed limit in some regions will be increased.
 However, higher speed limits may mean more accidents.
 One study showed that increased speed limits in some areas may have led to as many as 37,000 more accidents.
 In addition, the average American vehicle is now more than ten years old, and it’s uncertain whether or not vehicles of the future will be better equipped to avoid crashes at higher speeds.

 Radar Will Become More Accurate

 Not only is radar likely to become more accurate, but it’s likely to advance in ways that allow law enforcement officers to measure speed and catch speeders from further away.
 Furthermore, it’s likely to become even easier for radar measurements to be transmitted using the internet due to the increasing availability of smarter technology.

 As more research shows the benefit of photo enforcement on driver behavior, it’s likely to become a more popular way for cities to control dangerous driving and protect their roads.

 Satellites could monitor entire roadways with ease, and this would remove much of the burden of monitoring roadways from law enforcement agencies.
 Currently, satellite enforcement of speed limits is already being implemented in the UK through a program called Speed Spike and being used to improve traffic safety.